Please email your comments & questions to geovisual @ comcast.net. Thank you.

 1832 - Marble Obilisk, Cemetiere du Petit-Saconnex, chemin Moise-Duboule 12, Le Petit-Saconnex, near Geneva (Switzerland).
 Erected by Count Jean-Jaques de Sellon [1782-1839] on his estate La Fenêtre (which now belongs to the United Nations) in Pregny, but it was transferred in 1907 to the nearby cemetery where he is buried.
 Inscriptions: "Heureux ceux ui procurent la paix car ils seront appellés enfants de dieu."
 "Dieu ne veut pas la mort du pecheur mais sa conversion et sa vie."
 "La Societé de la Paix fut fondée le 1er Décembre 1830 par J.J. de Sellon, Citoyen de Geneve, Comte du St Empire.
 Il consacra ce monuent a l'inviolabilité de la vie de l'homme l'an 1832."
 Also bears the names of advocates of peace & of the abolition of the death penalty: William Penn, Casimir Perrier, Livingson, Nicholas de Flue, William Wilberforce, Elisabeth (the queen?), the US states of Maine & New Hampshire (ont aboli la peine de mort l'an 1837 [sic]), Duke Leopold of Tuscany, Victor de Tracy, Charles Lucas, Cesare Beccaria, Grohmann, Fredericc Guillaume of Prussia, Henry IV of France, the Duke of Sully, Fenelon & the Duke of Sussex.
 ALL information about this monument is from "Itinerary for Peace in the Streets of Geneva" (August 2002), pp. 102-3.
 Image shows the cemetery but NOT the monument.

-Before 1839 - Château Allaman/Allaman Castle, Allaman, Vaud (Switzerland).
+1832 - Château Allaman/Allaman Castle, Allaman, Vaud (Switzerland).
+Unintentional monument.
+Identified with peace about 1832.
 "Has its origins in the 11th Century but the main components were built by the Count of Vaud in 1253.
 The wealthy Genevan philanthropist Jean-Jacques de Sellon [1782-1839], who owned the property until 1839, gave accommodation at the castle to, amongst many others, such political refugees as Napoleon's brother Joseph Bonaparte, Joséphine de Beauharnais, the Duke of Bassano, the Count Camille Cavour, Voltaire as well as to Franz Liszt & George Sand.
 In 1820 [sic], de Sellon founded the Society of Peace, forerunner of the League of Nations & the United Nations Organization (UN).
 Since then, the Castle has also been referred to 'The Castle of Peace,' & Sellon was also instrumental in the abolition of the death penalty in Switzerland.
 One of the largest private properties of Switzerland, the private estate covers over 330,000 square metres (33 hectares; 82 acres) and offers some 6,000 m2 (65,000 sq ft) of living space.
 It is surrounded by private forests, parks, gardens & Grand Cru vineyards."

 H